 It started with looking at their phone system – a typical one for a small business with a couple of landlines going into an office desk phone that would be forwarded to mobile phones after hours or when the office staff stepped out for lunch.
 However, CJ was ready to ditch the current phone system for something with a mobile-first component to it.

-Spoke Phone allowed Agtrans to keep their existing 0800 business free-phone numbers and other landline numbers, but get rid of their desk phones.
-Plus with Spoke Phone, providing virtual landlines, there are no more engaged signals.
+Spoke allowed Agtrans to keep their existing 0800 business free-phone numbers and other landline numbers, but get rid of their desk phones.
+Plus with Spoke, providing virtual landlines, there are no more engaged signals.

 The more remote the workforce, the more problems arose